NSBM-SPM-2021/github-basics-SudasunViraj/README.md

-# :wave: The Basics of GitHub

-## 🤓 Course overview and learning outcomes
+# :wave: **The Online Daily Tasks Management System**
+## Easy Todo 📝📝

+### About
+This is a simple Todo application created using Angular.
+Also, I have used Bulma Framework for create web interfaces and build some frontend components.

 The goal of this course is to give you a brief introduction to GitHub.
 We’ll also provide you with materials for further learning and a few ideas to get you started on our platform. 🚀